atomrab/utdigitalantiquity/README.md

-# utdigitalantiquity
+# Digital Approaches to Antiquity at UT Austin
-Repository for collective work in UT graduate seminar Digital Approaches to Antiquity, Fall 2019
+_Repository for collective work in UT graduate seminar Digital Approaches to Antiquity, Fall 2019_